 - This course helped me improve my overall knowledge and skill set.

-This questionnaire contains course evaluation survey questions that highlight the overall evaluations.
+This online questionnaire contains course evaluation survey questions that highlight the overall evaluations.

 - I would love to recommend this course to my fellow students.